-Section B - 40 per cent
+Section B - Short Answer Questions - 40 per cent

 Short-answer questions that will test across areas of family law in a specialist's day-to-day practice.

-In order to pass the examination, the candidate will need to achieve at least a 50 per cent score on each of Section A and Section B.
+NOTE: In order to pass the written examination, the candidate must achieve no less than a 50% score on each of Section A and Section B of this assessment.